The University of Saskatchewan Jazz Intensive at the SaskTel Saskatchewan Jazz Festival

-Under the guidance of highly skilled professional jazz educators/performers, The University of Saskatchewan Jazz Intensive music education jazz camp will explore jazz music in an engaging hands-on way that will include a public performance during the summer 2023 SaskTel Saskatchewan Jazz Festival.
+Under the guidance of highly skilled professional jazz educators/performers, The University of Saskatchewan Jazz Intensive music education jazz camp will explore jazz music in an engaging hands-on way.

-The Jazz Intensive dates are July 2-7, 2023 (inclusive).
+The University of Saskatchewan Jazz Intensive dates are July 5-11, 2025 (inclusive).
 This camp runs daily from 10 AM-4:00 PM.
 There are no jazz camp scheduled activities in the evenings.

-The Jazz Intensive once again will offer an extensive and broad range of valued musical experiences and opportunities that includes:
+The University of Saskatchewan Jazz Intensive once again will offer an extensive and broad range of valued musical experiences and opportunities that includes:

 • Instruction in jazz history, jazz theory, jazz improvisation, jazz ensemble, jazz composition and arranging